decentralized-identity/trustdidweb-v03/spec/example.md

 #### First Log Entry

-The following is the JSON prettified version of the entry log file that is published as the `didlog.txt` file.
+The following is the JSON prettified version of the entry log file that is published as the `did.jsonl` file.
 When published, all extraneous whitespace is removed, as shown in the block below the pretty-printed version.

 ```json